-Chevrolet Cruze problems: A faulty PCV diaphragm in the valve cover and missing air check valve in the intake manifold can cause various problems with the engine, including excessive oil consumption, blue smoke from the exhaust, rough idle and Check Engine light.
+A faulty PCV diaphragm inside the valve cover and missing air check valve in the intake manifold can cause various problems with the engine, including excessive oil consumption, blue smoke from the exhaust, rough idle and Check Engine light.
 The computer scan may reveal codes P0171

 The PCV pipe can go bad too, causing similar issues and the code P1101.

 A leaking water pump can cause the engine to overheat and the A/C to stop working in the 1.4L engine.
 According to the GM service bulletin 14371A dated January 2015 for the 2011-2014 Chevrolet Cruze with the 1.4L engine, the warranty coverage for this issue has been extended to 10 years or 150,000 miles (240,000 km), whichever occurs first.
 The bulletin advises replacing a water pump if it's leaking.
 If out of warranty, the water pump replacement may cost from $480 to $620.

 Oil leaks from the valve cover and engine and transmission seals and cooler lines are common.

 2012 Chevrolet Cruze.

 Coolant leaks are mentioned often too.
 Common sources of coolant leaks include cracks in the coolant expansion tank, coolant outlet valve/housing, thermostat housing and the radiator.
 The radiator replacement is costly, other mentioned parts are not very expensive.
 Coolant leaks must be fixed as soon as possible to prevent overheating of the engine.
 Watch these Youtube videos